Drew-Daniels/liaison/README.md

 ### Use Case
 The `postMessage` API allows for easy cross-origin resource sharing between windows and embedded applications, however you still need to:
-- Create event listeners manually that listen for `MessageEvents` from specific origins
+- Manually create event listeners that listen for `MessageEvents` from specific origins
-- Manage removal of event listeners where necessary
-  - Such as in `React` applications, where you need to ensure that they are removed when a component is unmounted
+- Manage removal of event listeners where necessary - such as in `React` applications, where you need to ensure that they are removed when a component is unmounted
 - Define an API contract between window and iframe code that can be used to reliably transmit data across applications
   - This is especially difficult if you only have control over one application's code